mattst/sublime-single-trailing-new-line/README.md

 For users who would like to use keys for all the features here are the available commands:

-- `single_trailing_new_line` - ensures there is exactly one trailing newline at the end of the file.
+- `single_trailing_new_line`: ensures there is exactly one trailing newline at the end of the file.
-- `single_trailing_new_line_add_syntax` - adds the current syntax to the syntax list setting.
+- `single_trailing_new_line_add_syntax`: adds the current syntax to the syntaxes list setting.
+- `single_trailing_new_line_remove_syntax`: removes the current syntax from the syntaxes list setting.
-- `single_trailing_new_line_copy_syntax` - copies the current syntax into the clipboard.
+- `single_trailing_new_line_copy_syntax`: copies the current syntax into the clipboard.

 #### Running Automatically

-The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline - this is *disabled by default*.
+The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline but this is disabled by default.
 It can be enabled for either all files or for only files of specific syntaxes by changing the default settings in the package's user settings file.

-Users will need to create the settings file; its path in your Sublime Text *config* folders ([*where is that?*](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory)) should be:
+Users will need to create the settings file; its path in your Sublime Text config folders ([*where is that?*](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory)) should be:

     Packages/User/SingleTrailingNewLine.sublime-settings